microsoft/msticpy/docs/source/getting_started/SettingsEditor.rst

 - TILookup - the Threat Intel provider library
 - GeopIP - the Geo ip provider that you want to use
 - AzureData - the module used to query details about Azure resources
-- AzureSentinelAPI - the module used to query the Azure Sentinel API
+- AzureSentinelAPI - the module used to query the Microsoft Sentinel API
 - Notebooklets - loads notebooklets from the `msticnb package <https://msticnb.readthedocs.io/en/latest/>`__
 - Pivot - pivot functions